 All along, as well as a blog, I always thought it was necessary to have a “real” website with full length pages about specific subjects.

 In 2016 I set out to fully update my website but never actually finished the job.
-I got distracted by some site called Steemit.
-And for the past five years it’s been on my to do list.
+I got distracted by a new blockchain site called Steemit.
+And for the past six years it’s been on my to do list.
 But the truth is, I can’t be arsed because nobody looks at it anymore.

 I woke up in the middle of the night with a new plan: I’ll give up deluding myself that I’m ever going to update all my old webpages and just start posting my updated content on a new blog site.
-Start fresh again.
+Start fresh again for 2022.

 The big difference between a page and a post is that webpages constantly need updating.
 Each page is expected to be current.
 If you have a hundred or so pages, this is just an ongoing pain in the arse, and a website is never up to date.

 That is the beauty of blog posts – they are snapshots from a time and place, and there is no implied promise that they will be kept up to date.